Richard Bergs focuses on new product and process development utilizing:

 Education and Training:

-Richard holds a Bachelor of Science degree in Mechanical Engineering from the University of Texas at Arlington, and a Master of Science degree in Biomedical Engineering from a joint program between the University of Texas at Arlington and the University of Texas Southwestern Medical Center.
+Richard holds a Bachelor of Science degree in Mechanical Engineering from The University of Texas at Arlington, and a Master of Science degree in Biomedical Engineering from a joint program between The University of Texas at Arlington and The University of Texas Southwestern Medical Center.
 Richard has attended Innovation Engineering Black Belt training, which allows for customizing the innovation programs for TMAC customers.
-Richard is one of two master trainers for the MEP Technology Scouting and Technology Driven Market Intelligence, and has conducted multiple projects in addition to training courses.
+Richard is a master trainer for the MEP Technology Scouting and Technology Driven Market Intelligence, and has conducted multiple projects in addition to training courses.
+To gain a better understanding of cyber security issues, Richard has taken training related to ethical hacking, which is used in workshops taught to warn of simple things that can be done to better protect oneself, and understanding how this fits into NIST 800-171.

 Honors, Awards and Special Accomplishments: